 “In the long term, we’d all be dead.”
 It’s a common phrase used by technical analysts to take a jibe at long-term investors.
 Similarly, long-term investors are often found criticizing the traders.
-Me?
-I am neither.
+We?
+We are neither.
 An efficient investor always uses all the tools at their disposal to maximize returns.
 So what if you are in it for the long term?
 You can always hop in and out of an asset whenever the valuation does not seem correct to you.

 So if you belong to a similar league, we dedicate this blog post to you.
-We will discuss one of the most effective techniques to pick winning stocks, the most advantageous times to buy them, and the most effective risk management.
-Enter, Wyckoff Theory.
+We will discuss one of the most effective techniques to pick winning assets, the most advantageous times to buy them, and the most effective risk management.
+Enter Wyckoff Theory.
 What is it?
-How can you put it to practice?
+How can you put it into practice?
 We’ve got you covered.
 Read on!

 What Is the Wyckoff Theory?